dellch/forester/README.md

-# forester
+# FORESTER
-FORESTER version 1.0 that helps represent the binary matrix as array of rooted trees.
 _Concept by Evgeny Mavrodiev_
 _Scripts by github.com/dellch_
+## Description
+FORESTER version 1.0 that helps represent the binary matrix as array of rooted trees.

 ## Requirements
 ruby (developed with ruby 2.3)